Transfer and Visiting Students

 - A letter of good standing from the Dean’s Office of your law school.

-- An official, current law school transcript showing all courses and grades for a minimum of one complete year sent directly to the NYLS Office of Admissions and Financial Aid by the registrar of your law school.
+- An official, current law school transcript showing all courses and grades for a minimum of one complete year sent directly to the NYLS Office of Admissions and Student Financial Services by the registrar of your law school.

 The priority consideration deadline is July 15.
 Applications received after that date will be considered on a space-available basis.
 Decisions are typically made within two to three weeks of receipt of all required items.